 - Nature walks: nature walks will help to get your puppy used to new sights and sounds.
 In such a setting your puppy can enjoy being outdoors while not necessarily having to interact with other dogs.

-- Set up an agility course in the backyard: stimulating your dog mentally and physically helps to keep them happy and healthy.
-If your pup is not a fan of the dog park, setting up an agility course in your backyard is a great way to keep them active and playful.
+- Set up an agility course in the backyard.
+Stimulating your dog mentally and physically helps to keep them happy and healthy.
+If your pup is not a fan of the dog park, consider setting up an agility course in your backyard.
+It is a great way to keep them active and playful.